 Dr. Lambert began his professional career at the University of Virginia in 1982 and was on faculty there until 1999.
 He was director of otology-neurotology and became a professor and vice-chairman of the department.
 In 1999 he moved to his present position as the professor and chair of the Department of Otolaryngology -- Head and Neck Surgery at the Medical University of South Carolina.

-Dr. Lambert has been involved in hearing-related research all his career.
+Dr. Lambert has been involved in hearing-related research all throughout his career.
 In 1987 he published the seminal discovery that inner ear hearing hair cells could regenerate in birds.
 His subsequent work in this area was widely published in prestigious journals including Science.
-In 1994 he was awarded Otolaryngology’s highest award for basic science research, the Edmund Prince Fowler Award for work in this field.
-He has been a recipient of NIH support, including a 5-year Clinical Investigator Development Award.
-Currently, Dr. Lambert works with the Auditory Neuroscience Laboratory within the Department at MUSC, which has had strong NIH support for over two decades.
+In 1994 he was awarded otolaryngology’s highest award for basic science research, the Edmund Prince Fowler Award for work in this field.
+He is a recipient of NIH support.

-Dr. Lambert has an active clinical practice, seeing patients three days per week, and operating two days per week.
-In addition to these clinical responsibilities, he directs the Department of Otolaryngology -Head and Neck Surgery, is extensively involved in the training of the residents within that program, and continues his research in hearing-related diseases.
-Dr. Lambert has authored over 120 publications and book chapters, and several textbooks related to ear diseases and ear surgery.
+Dr. Lambert has an active clinical practice.
+In addition to his clinical responsibilities, he directs the Department of Otolaryngology -- Head and Neck Surgery, is extensively involved in the training of the residents within that program, and continues his research in hearing-related diseases.
+Dr. Lambert has authored over 140 publications and book chapters and several textbooks related to ear diseases and ear surgery.